jake-bladt/uduu-compsci/readme.md

 With some of these subjects, the free MOOC model may break down - in which case I'll either rely on commercial resources I have available (O'Reilly Learning and Pluralsight, primarily) or seek to accumulate enough free material in one place to simulate a directed course.

-* First Principles
+* First Principles - Build a Modern Computer from First Principles: From Nand to Tetris Part [I](https://www.coursera.org/learn/build-a-computer) and [II](https://www.coursera.org/learn/nand2tetris2)
-* Operating Systems
+* Operating Systems - [Udacity's Introduction to Operating Systems](https://www.udacity.com/course/introduction-to-operating-systems--ud923) or possibly start with [Hack the Kernel](https://www.ops-class.org/) and [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP/)
 * Compilers
 * Computer Graphics
 * Computer Networking